Sevser/react-typescript-first-attempt/README.md

 # Assignment

-This assignment should be considered time-slotted.
-You should try to get as far as possible within approximately three hours.

 The assignment consists of the following tasks:
 1. Your TypeScript skills will be evaluated by your ability to transform one data structure into another